 Apart from the heat issue as described above, the DAC has no special placement requirements.
 Just remember to keep the S/PDIF cable not longer than 1,5 m (5 feet) and RCA chinch cables - not longer than that either.
+USB cables should not exceed 2m and MUST NOT have ferrite filters on them.

 Since tubes are microphonic, they hate vibrations.
 Therefore it is forbidden to place the dac on top of the speakers or a sub.
 Choose least vibrating location, preferably one foot behind the plane of the speakers.